risingdam/portfolio-password-generator/README.md

 # Password Generator

-This is a small application for generating a certain type of password for online accounts.
+This is a small utility for generating a passwords for online accounts.

 ![Password Generator](docs/preview.png)